aws-samples/aws-swagger-ui/README.md

 ```

 ## Load Swagger UI
-Using copied Invoke URL, open Swagger UI in browser.
+Using copied API Gateway Endpoint, open Swagger UI in browser. the URL will be,

-the URL will be, Copied Invoke URL + /api-docs/
+API Gateway Endpoint + /api-docs/

 you can see POST and GET api description for sample API.